ya0guang/PoBF/README.md

 - Verify this implementation (with a verifier)
 - Formal proof of PoBF constraints

-### Goals in the Long Run
+## Goals in the Long Run

-- *Being Forgotten* report
+- Runtime *Being Forgotten* report
-- Trusted & verifiable build
+- Trusted & verifiable 3rd-party build
 - Meaningful attestation
-- Key management
+- Trusted key exchange
 - Apply PoBF on Teaclave
 - Side-channel mitigations